Ugali: South Africa

 The texture and consistency of uphuthu is often a deciding factor in what dishes will accompany it.
-For example, amasi or mass is usually prepared with a more finely-textured phuthu, whereas stews and curries are often served with a more clumped variety, leaning towards stiff-pap.
+For example, amasi or maas is usually prepared with a more finely textured phuthu, whereas stews and curries are often served with a more clumped variety, leaning towards stiff-pap.
 Finely-textured phuthu has a tendency of being severely dehydrated (dry), depending on the cook's skill in working the dish.
 Such a severely dehydrated phuthu would often be served with stews, leafy vegetables, and many other savoury dishes containing moisture.
-Conversely, such dehydrated phuthu would not be suited to a dish of amasi or mass, because the steeping or soaking process would result in a paste-like dish, whereas amasi is preferred to be chewy.
+Conversely, such dehydrated phuthu would not be suited to a dish of amasi or maas, because the steeping or soaking process would result in a paste-like dish, whereas amasi is preferred to be chewy.

 Zimbabwe

-Isitshwala in isiNdebele or sadza in Shona, is a cooked maize meal that is the staple food in Zimbabwe.
+Sadza in Shona or isitshwala in isiNdebele is a cooked maize meal that is the staple food in Zimbabwe.